 The spring clean that simplifies and boosts your business

 For the last week I’ve been spring-cleaning and reorganising my wardrobes.
 Now my clothes have been streamlined (my favourite charity shop should be happy!) and the colours are brighter too.
-I’ve also reorganised book cases, filing cabinets, my inbox and my business plan.

 Have you heard of the Japanese concept of ‘lean business’?
 It’s a term that originated in car manufacturing.

 I like the idea of ‘lean thinking’ in business — an approach that simplifies how you do things and is essentially achieved by eliminating waste.